mantzas/presentations/20170503_serverless/slides/index.md

 ### What does that actually mean?

 - No provisioning of Infrastructure
-- Pay be usage not by hour (used or not)
+- Pay by usage not by hour (used or not)

 ---